systemsdk/docker-symfony-api/docs/testing.md

 This document describing how you can run tests within this environment.

 ### General
-This environment contains next types of tests:
+This environment contains next [types](https://symfony.com/doc/current/testing.html#types-of-tests) of tests:

-* Application tests (TODO: Implement it)
+* Application tests
+* Integration tests
-* Unit tests (TODO: Implement it)
+* Unit tests

 All tests relies to [PHPUnit](https://phpunit.de/) library.